toddllm/klaviyo-reporting-poc/START-HERE.md

 ## Next Steps

-1. Review the [NARROW_SCOPE_POC_PR_PLAN.md](docs/NARROW_SCOPE_POC_PR_PLAN.md) to identify the next PR to work on
+1. All PRs in the [NARROW_SCOPE_POC_PR_PLAN.md](docs/NARROW_SCOPE_POC_PR_PLAN.md) have been completed
-2. Follow the detailed Git workflow guidelines in [docs/git_workflow.md](docs/git_workflow.md)
+2. The Narrow Scope POC is now ready for demonstration and evaluation
-3. After completing a PR, update the PR plan to mark it as completed
+3. For future development, continue to follow the detailed Git workflow guidelines in [docs/git_workflow.md](docs/git_workflow.md)
-4. When all Narrow Scope POC PRs are completed, update this START-HERE.md file to reflect the new status
+4. Any new features or enhancements should be discussed with the team before creating new branches or PRs

 ## Narrow Scope POC Overview